-Chances are your nurse helped you bathe your preemie baby in the hospital but now that you’re home you’re struggling to remember every step.
-Relax; follow these six easy steps to a stress-free and relaxing bath both you and your baby will love each time.
+That’s why we’re here to remind you to Relax; follow these easy steps to a stress-free and relaxing bath both you and your premature baby will love each time.

 Beginning with the eyes, wipe from the inner to the outer eye corners with cotton balls or a corner of a clean wash cloth soaked and wringed of plain water.
 Then change cotton balls, or rotate to another corner of the cloth.
 Avoid cross-contamination of any bacteria housed in one eye to the other as it’s easily transferred.
 With this in mind, also avoid back and forth swipes on the same eye.

 Continue to reveal and wash the rest of their body with mild baby cleanser.
 Pay extra attention to the neck folds and creases in baby’s arms and legs!

 Don’t be surprised if even gentle rinsing with fresh wash cloths startles baby.
 Avoid pouring water on your premature baby’s head or face.
 Cocoon baby in soft, warm towels and gently pat them dry.

 While cocooned in towels, gently pat baby dry–never rub baby’s skin–especially preemie skin!
 As their skin dries, dress them in warm layers of clothes to help them remain warm following their bath.
 Now, it’s snuggle time!

 Snuggle your freshly cleansed baby skin to skin or within the warm towels–sing, coo and talk to baby.
 Teach baby that bath time is a time to relax and enjoy the interaction with you.